 Any bicycle may be fitted with onboard technology equipment (including but not limited to telemetry, transponder units, GPS units and video-cameras) that has the ability and purpose to collect or transmit data, information or images provided that it complies with the following conditions:

 - The system to install the equipment must be designed for use on bicycles and shall not affect the certification of any item of the bicycle;

 - The system to install the equipment must not allow the equipment to be removed during the race and the equipment will be considered non-removable;

 - Any and all data stemming from a rider’s onboard technology equipment must not be transmitted during a race to a third person.

-Any intended use by a team or rider of onboard technology equipment shall require prior authorisation by the UCI or the organiser, with UCI’s consent.
-Requests for authorisation shall be assessed, inter alia, on criteria of equal access to equi9pment, sporting fairness and integrity, and shall also comply with article 1.3.006.
+Any intended use by a team or rider of onboard technology equipment shall require prior authorization by the UCI or the organizer, with UCI’s consent.
+Requests for authorization shall be assessed, inter alia, on criteria of equal access to equipment, sporting fairness and integrity, and shall also comply with article 1.3.006.